 Whitetail antlers come in all shapes and sizes, and the reasons why some bucks grow abnormal antlers is highly speculative — even among white-tailed deer researchers.

 Take this buck, for example.
-Jeff Davis of Wisconsin shot this beautiful 9-pointer this morning.
+Jeff Davis of Wisconsin shot this beautiful 9-pointer a few years ago.
 I just happened to be driving by the check-in station at lunchtime and saw Jeff checking in his trophy.

 “I passed up a buck about the same size yesterday, but that deer only had one side (antler),” he said.
 “This one was approaching on the same trail, but he was going to pass by a ways out.
 I took my Primos can call and turned it over, and he came straight to my tree.”